Nice hike crossing Zuruldi range and offering phenomenal views on some of the most prominent peaks of Caucasus

 These are my favorite guesthouses

-Modern cable car shipping people onto the Zuruldi ridge.
-Middle and upper stations were built in 2011 - so in the past years, the hikers who wanted to reach them has to take a taxi or walk 9 km on a concrete road.
-This changed last winter, when was opened also lower station so tourists can comfortably drive up right from Mestia.
-The price for the ride to the top is 20 GEL, by the upper station is a restaurant with terrace and gorgeous views.
+A modern cable car bringing people onto the Zuruldi ridge.
+Middle and upper stations were built in 2011 and in 2018 was completed also the bottom station, so tourists can drive to the top from the the edge of Mestia (with a switch of seats in the middle).
+The price for the ride to the top and back is 25 GEL, near the upper station is a restaurant with terrace and gorgeous views.

-The cable car operates from 10:00 until 16:45.
+The cable car operates from 11:00 till 16:00 pm.
 It doesn't work in rainy or foggy weather.
 If you are not sure, ask at Visitor’s center at Seti Square and confirm if it currently works or not.

 Distance | 11,2 km |